lf-edge/eve/pkg/pillar/docs/zedrouter.md

 * VIF IP assignment changes detected by [NI State Collector](#ni-state-collector).
 Zedrouter records these IP assignments in the corresponding network instance and application network statuses and publishes them via pubsub.
-* uplink selection updates from [UplinkProber](#uplinkprober).
-These updates inform zedrouter about the current state of uplink connectivity probing and the currently selected uplink for every (local, non air-gapped) network instance.
-On change, zedrouter updates NI parameters passed to [NIReconciler](#nireconciler), which then performs all necessary config changes in the network stack.
+* multi-path port selection updates from [PortProber](#portprober).
+These updates inform zedrouter about the current state of port connectivity probing and the currently selected port for every multi-path IP route (selected based on connectivity status, port cost, port IP presence, etc.).
+On change, zedrouter updates NI parameters passed to [NIReconciler](#nireconciler), which then performs all necessary config changes in the network stack (updates the routing table of the (local) NI).
 * RPC calls from [eve-bridge CNI plugin](../../kube/eve-bridge/README.md) (only with kubevirt hypervisor).